 Tests and Assignments Weight Dates

-Weekly Lab Assignments 30% (3% each) Due at the start of each subsequent lab
+Weekly Lab Assignments 40% (4% each) Due at the start of each subsequent lab

 section.

-Lab Mid-Term Exam 10% During scheduled lab time in the sixth week
+Lecture Midterm Exam 10% During scheduled lab time in the sixth week

 of classes.

 Lab Final Exam 20% During scheduled lab time in the final week

 of classes.

-Final Exam 30% During the final exam period.
+Final Exam 20% During exam period, as scheduled by

+registrar.

 Lecture Theory Assignments 10% (2.5% To be determined.

 each)

 Total 100%